Algae in the Highland Lakes

 People and pets can be exposed to harmful algae toxins through direct skin contact from swimming and other recreational activities or ingesting water or food contaminated with harmful algae toxins.

 Harmful algae toxins can cause skin and eye irritation or rashes.
 Severe reactions can occur when large amounts of water are ingested, and can range from diarrhea, cramps and vomiting to fainting, dizziness and numbness, or tingling in lips, fingers and toes.
-If you think you are experiencing symptoms related to exposure to harmful algae, call your doctor or a poison control center.
+If you think you are experiencing symptoms related to exposure to harmful algae toxins, call your doctor or a poison control center immediately.
 For more information, visit the Centers for Disease Control and Prevention HAB-Associated Illness webpage.

 Drinking water supplies

-Utility operators are responsible for testing and treatment to remove harmful algae toxins to acceptable federal regulatory guideline limits for public water supply uses.
+Utility operators are responsible for testing and treatment to remove harmful algae toxins to meet federal regulatory guideline limits for public water supply uses.

-- Avoid areas with algae or areas that are stagnant.
+- Avoid areas with algae or that are stagnant.

 - Don’t let dogs consume lake water, algal material or other shoreline debris.